 Christina Zarcadoolas is a sociolinguist and internationally recognized expert in health literacy and public understanding of health and science.
 She focuses on analyzing and closing the gaps between expert & lay knowledge and understanding, paying particular attention to how people make meaning out of complex things.
 The New England Journal of Medicine called her critically acclaimed book, Advancing Health Literacy: A Framework for Understanding and Action, “required reading” for public health communication professionals.

-Christina recently joined the Anthropology Dept. of Hunter College and prior to that was a professor at City University of New York (CUNY) School of Public Health.
-Her academic appointments include five years at as a member of the faculty at Mount Sinai School of Medicine and a long tenure at Brown University Center for Environmental Studies.
+Chris has over 40 years of rewarding academic work in with highly applied contexts.
+Among her academic positions she served most recently as the primary linguist in the Anthropology Dept. of Hunter College.
+Prior to that she was a Professor at City University of New York (CUNY) School of Public Health; spent five years on the faculty at Mount Sinai School of Medicine, New York and a long tenure at Brown University’s Center for Environmental Studies.

 Dr. Zarcadoolas is the Founder and Director of the New York Roundtable on Public Health Literacy.
 In 2015 she launched healthliteracylab.com – an ever-expanding free library of communication and design lessons and tips for health and safety communicators.
 The lessons are backed up by sound theory and practice from the fields of sociolinguistics & communication, social psychology, cognition and human factors.